 HEARTof Taos provides up to one week of short-term housing and assistance for women (and her family and pets) experiencing involuntary homelessness and who are current Taos County residents.

 WHO DO WE SERVE?

 We conduct a full informational intake and assessment interview, and in conjunction with discussion and interaction we determine if and how to best partner with each woman.
 We consider ourselves a mid-barrier entry program: We welcome Taos County women and transgender individuals 18 and over with or without children and pets, in recovery, exiting incarceration, experiencing loss of income, health, and many other life circumstances, events, and traumas that result in current or imminent involuntary homelessness.
 Although we do not have the expertise or facility to provide the specialized support needed for women living with severe mental illness or active substance abuse, or women fleeing immediate domestic violence, we do make referrals to appropriate community partners.
-Emergency shelter, Transitional Housing, and Rental Assistance Program Participation Requirements: We have a zero-tolerance policy regarding illegal drug use, threats or assaults to HEART staff, board or volunteers, and illegal activity and violence of any kind.
+Short-term shelter, Transitional Housing, and Rental Assistance Program Participation Requirements: We have a zero-tolerance policy regarding illegal drug use, threats or assaults to HEART staff, board or volunteers, and illegal activity and violence of any kind.
 These program participation requirements are designed to keep each woman moving forward in her life.

 HOW CAN YOU HELP?

 Consider making a donation today.
 Or join our amazing group of monthly donors — TEAM H.E.A.R.T.— who help us to sustain our work of empowering women (and their children and pets) to transition out of homelessness,.
 Select any amount of recurring monthly gift.
 Cancel or change it at any time.
 Visit our TEAMHEARTPage to learn more or click on a DONATE button.
 On behalf of the homeless women of Taos, we thank you!

 The HEART of Taos Winter Street Outreach Program